 The Company uses various financial instruments in the normal course of its business.
 The Company's insurance contracts are excluded from the fair value of financial instruments accounting guidance, unless the Company elects the fair value option, and therefore, are not included in the amounts discussed herein.
-The carrying values of cash and cash equivalents, accrued investment income, receivables for investments sold, certain other liabilities, and other financial instruments not included herein approximated their fair values.
+The carrying values of cash and cash equivalents, accrued investment income, receivables for investments sold, certain other assets, payables for investments purchased, certain other liabilities, and other financial instruments not included herein approximated their fair values.